 The Theory of Knowledge Exhibition

 The exhibition is an individual project worth 33% of your final grade in Theory of Knowledge.
-Basically you choose from one of 35 prescribed questions and answer it, using 3 real objects as your evidence.
+You will choose from one of 35 prompt topics and explore it, using 3 real objects as your evidence.
 This page will show you how to get full marks.

 The exhibition has two parts.
 First is the presentation or display aspect.
 Each school will do this part differently.
 The second part is the 950 word written commentary and this is what counts toward your final IB grade.